Materialized Views

 Filtering

 Filtering happens before required field checks.
-Only rows matching the filter are considered for output.
+Only rows matching all filters are considered for output.

 Partitioning